Fairytales and Other Stories

 “Who are you anyway,” the leader of the highwaymen asked.

-“Eric Rand,” Eric said softly as he threw one of the knifes that was fixed to back of his armor behind his head.
+“Eric Rand,” Eric said softly as he threw one of the knives that were fixed to the back of his armor behind his head.

 Alisha lay huddled in the far corner of the room that had been her dungeon for these many months.
 This was a quiet time; a time when the things in the dark did not reach out to drive her insane.
-At times like these she sat huddled in a corner quietly sobbing to herself.
+At times like these, she sat huddled in a corner quietly sobbing to herself.
 Her fine clothes were now little more than rages.
 Her mind was almost gone.
 The terrors in the dark had done their job too well.
-There was no safety in sleep and soon it would all begin again.
-The sounds would start to creep toward more slowly than the time before.
-Soon after things would reach out of the dark and touch her in such a way as to propose a more hideous design on her body.
+There was no safety in sleep, and soon it would all begin again.
+The sounds would start to creep toward her more slowly than the time before.
+Shortly after that, things would reach out of the dark and touch her in such a way as to propose a more hideous design on her body.

 “You could be spared all this,” said Damar as his hand drifted from her hair to her body.